liamodwyer/github-pages/_workshop/getting-started.md

   Initial commit
   Nothing to commit
 ```
-If yours show branch `master` enter the following command to switch it to `main`.
-This will be important later
+If yours shows branch `master` enter the following command to switch it to `main`.
+This will be important later.
 ```
 git checkout -b main
 ```